SOFIE-project/Privacy-and-Data-Sovereignty/doc/Data-Sovereignty.md

 ## Contact info

-Please contact Nikos Fotiou or Iakovos Pittaras (AUEB) in case of any questions.
+Please use github issues page  in case of any questions.

 ## License